therealexpertai/extract-python/README.md

 ## Usage

-### Set credentials
+### Subcription and credentials
-You need a developer account to use expert.ai Extract API.
-Go on the [developer portal](https://developer.expert.ai/ui) and sign up.
-Expert.ai Extract API has a free trial, so you can use it for free for 60 days.
-Your developer account credentials must be specified as environment variables:

-    EAI_USERNAME=YOUR_USERNAME
-    EAI_PASSWORD=YOUR_PASSWORD

-Replace `YOUR_USERNAME` with the email address you specified during registration on the developer portal and `YOUR_PASSWORD` with the account password.
+Currently Extract is in Beta testing phase, so you have to <a href="mailto:extractbeta@expert.ai">contact expert.ai</a>, describe your use case and ask to participate in the test program.
+If they say "yes", they will tell you what to do (you'll have to subscribe the Extract Beta plan from inside the developer portal) and then you can use Extract for free during the test phase.

+This Python client needs to know your expert.ai dveloper account credentials, so you'll have to set these two environment variables:

+    EAI_USERNAME
+    EAI_PASSWORD

 ### Create the client
 To use this client in your code, import the `ExtractClient` class: